Today I’m going to show you how to create a time block schedule that works perfectly for me as a work-at-home mom.

 “A 40-hour time-blocked work week, I estimate, produces the same amount of output as a 60+ hour work week pursued without structure.”

-Definitely, it’s worth to create some kind of system, where as soon as you wake up, you already know what to do instead of wasting time something unimportant.
+Definitely, it’s worth creating some kind of system, where as soon as you wake up, you already know what to do instead of wasting time on something unimportant.

 Is Time Blocking Effective?

 - organize my daily work-at-home mom schedule in a simple way